Forest History

 LOGGING BY RAIL: The British Columbia Story

 Robert Turner.
-Award Winner.
-An insightful history of railroad logging in B.C., beginning with the small operations of the 1880’s, through the height of the steam era, two world wars, the Depression, the change to truck logging and the last steam, and dieselized logging lines.
-Stunning photos, specialized steam equipment, maps, plans, interviews, and carefully researched text.
+Canadian Railroad Historical Association Book Award Winner.
+An insightful history of railroad logging in British Columbia (B.C.), beginning with the small operations of the 1880’s, through the height of the steam era, two world wars, the Depression, the change to truck logging and the last steam, and dieselized logging lines.
+Stunning photos, specialized steam equipment, maps, plans, interviews, and a carefully researched text highlight this very popular work.
 8-1/2 x 11, 348p, 500+ b&w and 20 color photos, 1990.

 ISLAND TIMBER